kashodiya/test-data-generation-language/HOW_TO_RUN_EXAMPLES.md

 2. **Parser Generation Errors**: Make sure Java is installed correctly and ANTLR4 jar file is accessible.

 3. **Import Errors**:
-   - With uv: Ensure the package is installed in development mode with `uv pip install -e ".[all]"`
+   - With uv: Ensure the package is installed in development mode with `uv sync --all-extras`
    - With pip: Ensure the package is installed in development mode with `pip install -e ".[all]"` as described in the setup scripts.

 4. **Missing Dependencies**:
-   - With uv: Run `uv pip install -e ".[all]"` to install all dependencies
+   - With uv: Run `uv sync --all-extras` to install all dependencies
    - With pip: Check the dependencies in `pyproject.toml` and make sure they're installed correctly.

 5. **Package Management Issues**: